-What happens if I don’t tell you my Tax File Number (TFN)?
+What happens if I don’t tell you my Tax File Number (TFN) or ABN?

 The money we withhold is paid to the Australian Taxation Office (ATO).

-Anyone under 16 who has earned $420 or more in interest will have tax withheld if there’s no TFN linked to the account.
-If the account’s held by the parent (not as a formal trust), the parent quotes us their TFN.
-If there’s a formal trust, then the TFN for that is used instead.
+Anyone under 16 who has earned $420 or more in interest p.a. will have tax withheld if there’s no TFN linked to the account.
+If the account’s held by their parent (not as a formal trust), the parent may quote their TFN.
+If there’s a formal trust, the TFN for that is used instead.

-And if you’re a non-resident the ATO explains what you need to do.
+And if you’re a non-resident we’re required to withhold tax.

-Go straight to Interest & tax summary in NetBank or
+Go to Interest & tax summary in NetBank to check you’ve told us your TFN or TFN exemption and see if we’ve withheld interest.